Minor in Historic Preservation

 The Minor Course of Study Form, which lists all course options for the minor, along with early consultation with the historic preservation program director, will assist you in determining your specific course of study to satisfy the minor requirements.

-The program director must approve and sign your Undergraduate Course of Study Form before you submit it to the historic preservation office coordinator.
+The program director must approve and sign your Undergraduate Course of Study Form before you submit it to the office of the School of Architecture & Environment.
 The form must be received the term prior to your expected graduation term.

 The lowest acceptable passing grade for courses used to complete the undergraduate minor in historic preservation is a C-.